 Perhaps Plein has indeed been living under a rock for the past month, but it is no excuse for his inappropriate gun-themed fashion show.
 Guns and violence is a sore subject across the globe and Plein’s ignorance has isolated him as a heart-less outsider to the world’s most critical issues.

 While Plein is using guns and violence to promote his new mensware fall collection, mothers and fathers of Sandy Hook Elementary victims are fighting against the inclusion of guns and violence in the world’s media.
-The more we are exposed to guns as a some sort of fashion “accessory,” the farther we move from achieving a peaceful world.fashion news, fashion show 2013, gun control, gun debate, Philpp Pelin
+The more we are exposed to guns as a some sort of fashion “accessory,” the farther we move from achieving a peaceful world.Tags: fashion news, fashion show 2013, gun control, gun debate, Philpp Pelin